JuergenGutsch/blog/_source/_posts/2025-07-23-web-api-headers.md

 ---
 layout: post
 title: "Hardening ASP.NET Core: HTTP Headers for Security"
 teaser: "This is yet another security post.
-The wrong headers can cause security issues as well as missing HTTP headers.
+The wrong headers can cause security issues, as well as missing HTTP headers.
 This post will list those headers and describe how to solve the issues."
 author: "Jürgen Gutsch"
 comments: true
 image: /img/cardlogo-dark.png